OWNER & RESIDENT A-Z

 - For safety reasons, the deck is locked and the BBQ unavailable during winter months.

 There is a bicycle storage room on the B2 level and a key for it may be obtained from the Superintendent; the cost is $25.
 As the room is not large, residents are asked NOT to use this room to store unused bicycles.
+Though this room is quite secure and we have had no reports of theft or other problems for many years, the Corporation accepts no liability for bikes stored in it.

 Residents may also leave bicycles in their assigned parking space.
 If you need to have a ring installed on the wall please see the Superintendent; he will have one installed, at your expense.